OsmanKandemir/indicator-intelligence/USAGE_POLICY.md

 ## Data Collection and Usage

 - By using our application, you allow us to collect and use your domain information.
-Please review our privacy policy to learn what type of information we collect and how we use it.
 - The data collected during the use of our application will only be used for development and improvement purposes.